2mb-solutions/autocode/readme.txt

 We have now moved our official development version to [github](https://github.com/2mb-solutions/autocode/).
 Feel free to test the code if you wish, and/or open issues over there although any issues or problems reported on the wordpress.org forums will also be dealt with.

+= The white screen of death appears after upgrading to 1.2.4!
+Help! =

+Note this only happens on the admin, so if this happens:

+1. Use ftp (or any other method of your choice) to move the wp-content/plugins/2mb-autocode folder to a new name, for example 2mb-autocode.old
+1. Reinstall or upgrade 2mb-autocode to 1.2.5.
+1. This should fix your problem, at which point you can delete the 2mb-autocode.old folder, or if you upgraded it, move it back to 2mb-autocde

+Note that no settings will be lost in this transition.

 == Screenshots ==

 No screen shots at the moment.
 Sorry!

 == Changelog ==
+= 1.2.5 =

+* fixed missing file in freemius.

 = 1.2.4 =

 * updated freemius